We've got a 10-point checklist...

 1. Get your cat comfortable with their cat carrier

 The journey to the vet often starts with the dreaded cat carrier.
 For many cats, the sight of a carrier alone is enough to send them into hiding.
-To reduce this fear, it’s crucial to desensitise your cat to the carrier well before any vet appointments.
+Your cat knows something is happening as the basket only comes out for the vet or the cattery.
+To reduce this anxiety, it’s crucial to desensitise your cat to the carrier well before any vet appointments.

 The experts at Creature Comforts, who have vet clinics across London, recommend making the carrier a regular feature in your cat’s environment:

 “Leave the carrier out in your home so that it becomes a familiar object.
-Place your cat’s bedding, toys, or even some treats inside to encourage them to explore and rest in it voluntarily.”
+If that’s not possible, make sure it is around for several days before the visit.
+Place familiar items such as your cat’s bedding, toys, or even some treats inside to encourage them to explore and rest in it voluntarily.
+There are also excellent stress reducing pheromones you can spray in the carrier”

 2. Cover the carrier